HRT: fact-checking risks and benefits

 Does HRT increase the risk of blood clots?

-Dr Paula Briggs, consultant at Liverpool Women’s NHS Foundation Trust and chair of the British Menopause Society (BMS), says doctors may recommend topical HRT to patients with a risk of blood clots: "When we give oestrogen through the skin, it doesn't affect the risk of having a blood clot.
+Dr Paula Briggs, consultant at Liverpool Women’s NHS Foundation Trust and past-chair of the British Menopause Society (BMS), says doctors may recommend topical HRT to patients with a risk of blood clots: "When we give oestrogen through the skin, it doesn't affect the risk of having a blood clot.
 So, for a patient who's got a BMI of, say, 30 or more, that patient already has an inherent risk, and you wouldn't want to make that risk any higher by giving oral oestrogen.”

 HRT benefits